IamMufasa/active_directory/code/README.md

-# This code found in this repository is designed to automate the creation of domain users for Windows Active Directory
+# The code found in this repository is designed to automate the creation of domain users for Windows Active Directory.

 The `gen_ad.ps1` script can be used in combination with a JSON file to generate domain users, domain local groups, and local administrator accounts on the domain controller.
 The `-Undo` parameter may be added to this script to reverse any changes made.